 The bulbous red nose can be treated using surgical methods.
 Remodeling of the nose, for example, requires the services of a plastic surgeon who begin by removing the excess tissue first.
 Dermabrasion is also another technique to remove thick outer layers from the skin and get a smooth texture.

 The critical thing to note is that Rosacea is a persistent skin condition.
-Rushes can occur and disappear even during medication; therefore, patients ought to manage their expectations; for example, that it may take up to 4 weeks before the changes due to treatment become visible.
-Also, check-ups are to be done after every six weeks to assess the effectiveness of the medication.
+Rushes can occur and disappear even during medication.
+Therefore, patients ought to manage their expectations.
+For example, it should be noted that it may take up to 4 weeks before the changes due to the treatment become visible.
+Also, check-ups are to be done after every 6 weeks to assess the effectiveness of the medication.

-In conclusion, Rosacea manifests differently in patients; consultation with the right doctor is, therefore, crucial in picking and adapting the treatment therapy to one's condition -early diagnosis can help get ahead of the disease with the correct medication procedures.
+In conclusion, Rosacea manifests differently in patients.
+Consultation with the right doctor is, therefore, crucial in picking and adapting the treatment therapy to one's condition; an early diagnosis can help you get ahead of the disease with the correct medication and procedures.